ogrisel/pythinkgear/README.md

         sudo rfcomm bind /dev/rfcomm0

-- Put the headset on your head and ensure the metal contacts can all touch your skin (hear and forehead), then wait a couple of second with the headset in place.
+- Put the headset on your head and ensure the metal contacts can all touch your skin (ear and forehead), then wait a couple of second with the headset in place.

 - Test the pythinkgear main script, you should get DEBUG level log info on the